 Why are the payments over 8 years instead of all at once?

-The Parties agreed that payments into the Common Good Fund should be spread out over a period of 8 years so as to assure that the benefits can continue over time and fund projects that last more than a short time.
+The Parties agreed that payments into the Greater Good Fund should be spread out over a period of 8 years so as to assure that the benefits can continue over time and fund projects that last more than a short time.

 Why did the Court appoint separate Settlement Counsel for the Plaintiffs?